Toledo Bucket List: Toledo Popular Activities, Best Tourist Spots, and Amazing Places to Visit in Toledo, Spain

 Taking more than 200 years to complete, it is not difficult to see why it took that long.

 Admire the City Walls of Toledo

-Toledo’s La Muralla originally built by the Romans but was later renovated and expanded by the Visigoths and the Moors.
-It was further expanded when the Christians invaded the city.
-As a result, the building is mixed with different cultures and history-making it one of the visited sites in Toledo.
+Toledo’s La Muralla was initially built by the Romans but was later renovated and expanded by the Visigoths and the Moors.
+It was further developed when the Christians invaded the city.
+As a result, the building is mixed with different cultures and history, making it one of Toledo’s visited sites.

 Tourists can walk along its medieval walls or relax in one of its little parks.

 Check out the monastery of San Juan del Los Reyes.